In-Game Advertising

 Other than in-banner video ads, publishers can display video ads through in-stream and out-stream video ads.
 Here are some details about these ads before we dive into a comparison.

-In-Stream Video Ads: If you frequently visit YouTube, then you must have already interacted with in-stream video ads.
-These ads are short video ads that run during the video a user is viewing.
 The ads are played before the video starts, in the video itself, or once the video concludes.
 For a publisher to run in-stream video ads, the publisher should have pre-existing video content.

 out stream video ads